cactus911/momentForests/docs/linktostata.md

 <br>
 ## II.
 How to run Moment Forests on Stata

 ### Step 1/3.
-Figure out where the Stata personal directories are
+Find Stata personal directory

-The Stata personal directory can be found by typing “adopath” in the Stata command window.
+Stata personal directory can be found by typing “adopath” in the Stata command window.
 The one starts with “(PERSONAL)” is the personal directory.
 For example, "c:\ado\personal/".

 <img src="./adopath.png" width="700" >